Avenida de Manoteras 50-52 - 28050 Madrid

 In each stratum, a random-start automatic selection was carried out, organising the companies by size, CNAE and Autonomous Community.

-The data collection is annual, and is carried out througout a period of four months.
+The data collection is every two years, and is carried out througout a period of four months.

 The information collection method is a mixed system based on postal mailings and interviewer participation, with significant telephone support for the collection thereof.
 The respondent units may send their data online, by ordinary post (completed print questionnaires) or by e-mail.